 Erected 2000 by Friends of Shiloh.
 (Marker Number 42-20.)

 Location.
 35° 1.561′ N, 82° 5.07′ W. Marker is near Inman, South Carolina, in Spartanburg County.
-Marker can be reached from Blackstock Road (State Highway 40) 0.2 miles north of New Cut Road, on the right when traveling north.
-Touch for map.
-Church sits well off the road down a dirt drive way and may have a gate blocking access.
+Marker can be reached from Blackstock Road (State Highway 40) 0.2 miles north Touch for map.
 Marker is in this post office area: Inman SC 29349, United States of America.
+Touch for directions.

 Other nearby markers.
-Inman Veterans Monument (approx. 1.6 miles away); Edward Bomar (approx. 3.7 miles away); Joshua Hawkins (approx. 3.7 miles away); Mount Zion Baptist Church Cemetery (approx. 3.7 miles away); Kevin Earl Carper (approx. 4.8 miles away); In Honor of the Students of (approx. 4.8 miles away); Holly Springs Baptist Church (approx. 5.4 miles away); Holly Springs School (approx. 5˝ miles away); Holly Springs Rock Wall (approx. 5.6 miles away); Holly Springs (approx. 5.6 miles away).
+At least 10 other markers are within 6 miles of this marker, measured as the crow flies.
+Inman Veterans Monument (approx. 1.6 miles away); Edward Bomar (approx. 3.7 miles away); Joshua Hawkins (approx. 3.7 miles away); Mount Zion Baptist Church Cemetery (approx. 3.7 miles away); Kevin Earl Carper (approx. 4.8 miles away); In Honor of the Students of (approx. 4.8 miles away); Holly Springs Baptist Church (approx. 5.4 miles away); Holly Springs School (approx. 5½ miles away); Holly Springs Rock Wall (approx. 5.6 miles away); Holly Springs (approx. 5.6 miles away).
 Touch for a list and map of all markers in Inman.